-Catalyst Pharmaceuticals, Inc. and subsidiary (collectively, the "Company") is a commercial-stage biopharmaceutical company focused on developing and commercializing innovative therapies for people with rare debilitating, chronic neuromuscular and neurological diseases, including Lambert-Eaton Myasthenic Syndrome (LEMS), Anti-MuSK antibody positive myasthenia gravis (MuSK-MG), and Spinal Muscular Atrophy (SMA) Type 3.
+Catalyst Pharmaceuticals, Inc. and subsidiary (collectively, the "Company") is a commercial-stage patient-centric biopharmaceutical company focused on in-licensing, developing and commercializing novel high-quality medicines for patients living with rare diseases.

 On November 28, 2018, the U.S. Food and Drug Administration, or FDA, granted approval of Firdapse[®] for the treatment of adults with LEMS (ages 17 and above).
 On January 15, 2019, the Company launched its first product, Firdapse[®], in the United States for the treatment of adults with LEMS.